ornament-orm/ornament/docs/joining/straight.md

 We annotate the Model to `@Include` the `session` table.
-The exact semantics for `@Include` will differ per adapter; the `Pdo` adapter uses the above form to generate a `LEFT JOIN session ON session.user = user.id`.
+The exact semantics for `@Include` will differ per adapter; the `Pdo` adapter uses the above form to generate a `LEFT JOIN sess ON sess.person = people.id`.

 > To generate a straight `JOIN` use `@Require` instead of `@Include`.